MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-121-Small-Business-Size-Regulations/subpart-A-Size-Eligibility-Provisions-Standards/subjectgroup-ECFRc8b7c1653ede97c-Procedures-Size-Protests-Requests-Formal-Size-Determinations/section-121.1001.md

 (iii) The SBA Government Contracting Area Director; and

-(iv) The Director for Government Contracting, or designee.
+(iv) The Director, Office of Government Contracting, or designee, or the Associate General Counsel for Procurement Law.

 (b) *Request for Size Determinations.* (1) For SBA's Financial Assistance Programs, the following entities may request a formal size determination: